-Wear appropriate personal protective equipment.
-Gloves are mandatory and goggles, masks, face shields and gowns are optional, depending on the size of the spill.

-- Post a Wet Floor sign. - Soak up the spill with any disposable/absorbent materials, such as paper towels and discard them in a red-bagged receptacle. - Using the tuberculocidal disinfectant, spray the area.
-Adjust for coarse spray to prevent splashing or inhaling.

-- Discard disposable/absorbent materials in a red-bagged receptacle. - For large spills, use a mop and the tuberculocidal disinfectant.

-Discard the mop water.

-- Place the used mop head in a red bag and leave it in the soiled utility room for pick up by Housekeeping personnel. - 10

-Notify the Housekeeping Department for a mop head replacement.

-Remove gloves and any other personal protective equipment and wash your hands after the spill is cleaned.
+- Wear appropriate personal protective equipment.
+Gloves are mandatory and goggles, masks, face shields and gowns are optional, depending on the size of the spill. - 2 Post a Wet Floor sign. - 3 Soak up the spill with any disposable/absorbent materials, such as paper towels and discard them in a red-bagged receptacle. - 4 Using the tuberculocidal disinfectant, spray the area.
+Adjust for coarse spray to prevent splashing or inhaling. - 5 Wipe up the spill. - 6 Discard disposable/absorbent materials in a red-bagged receptacle. - 7 For large spills, use a mop and the tuberculocidal disinfectant. - S Discard the mop water. - Place the used mop head in a red bag and leave it in the soiled utility room for pick up by Housekeeping personnel. - Notify the Housekeeping Department for a mop head replacement. - Remove gloves and any other personal protective equipment and wash your hands after the spill is cleaned.